purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 ## Forms

 [Axum](https://github.com/tokio-rs/axum) has support for [Handlers](https://docs.rs/axum/latest/axum/handler/index.html).
 We can use those in a lot of different ways and one way is for form implementations.
-The example belows shows how we use a struct to handle the form data passed in to the `accept_form` function.
+The example below shows how we use a struct to handle the form data passed in to the `accept_form` function.

 ```rust
 use axum::{